• Cartoon images of Dr. Jennifer Lemoine and Dr. Meryl with the title of the episode.

 Cecilia shares her story of navigating two educational systems—as a student in Bolivia and as a parent and educator in the United States.
 Inspired by her own late-in-life neurodivergence discovery and her children’s experiences in school, she founded YB Neuro, a nonprofit focused on supporting neurodivergent families with compassion, creativity, and community.

 YBNeuro is a nonprofit inspired by the Andean concept of yachay; wisdom of the mind, heart, hands, and land.
 We create spaces where neurodivergent individuals and their families feel seen, supported, and empowered.
 After five successful cycles in Spanish, we’re excited to launch our first free workshops and discussion groups in English.
-If you’re a neurodivergent adult, parent, or professional looking for community and connection, reach out to cecilia@ybneuro.orgor go to www.ybneuro.orgto join us!
+If you’re a neurodivergent adult, parent, or professional looking for community and connection, reach out to cecilia@ybneuro.org or visit www.ybneuro.org

 • Ep.
 07 | Meeting the Needs of Profoundly Gifted Learners: Dr. Marisa Soto-Harrison